tap349/tap349.github.io/_posts/2016-03-16-GA-demystified.md

-OAuth token allows to access user's data provided by any GA service (e.g. `Google Analytics API v3`) for which granted set of scopes is sufficient. app is identified by client id and client secret - these parameters along with refresh token are passed in every request. refresh token is acquired based on OAuth token and has limited expiration period during which it can be reused.
+OAuth token allows to access user's data provided by any GA service (e.g. `Google Analytics API v3`) for which granted set of scopes is sufficient. app is identified by client id and client secret - these parameters along with refresh token are passed in every request. refresh token is acquired using OAuth token and has limited expiration period during which it can be reused.